hybridsjs/hybrids/docs/component-model/structure.md

   * `key` - the property name
   * `invalidate` - a callback to notify that the property value should be recalculated

-The descriptor `connect` method should be used for setup the property when the element is connected.
-To clean up things, return a `disconnect` function, where you can remove attached listeners and others.
+Use the `connect` method to setup the property when the element is connected.
+To clean up the setup, return a `disconnect` function, where you can remove attached listeners etc.

-When you insert, remove, or relocate an element in the DOM tree, `connect` method and `disconnect` callback are called (by the `connectedCallback` and `disconnectedCallback` callbacks of the Custom Elements API).
+> When you insert, remove, or relocate an element in the DOM tree, `connect` method and `disconnect` callback are called (by the `connectedCallback` and `disconnectedCallback` callbacks of the Custom Elements API).

 ```javascript
 define({